-We estimate lake and non-wadeable stream sediment chemistry sampling requires 2 technicians for 4-6 hours each sampling day plus travel to and from the site.
+We estimate lake and non-wadeable stream sediment chemistry sampling requires 2 field scientists for 4-6 hours of field work each sampling day plus travel to and from the site.
+Preparing the samples for shipment requires up to 2 hours for one field scientist.